HelenHelene/eportfolio/module/OOP_Assignment2.md

  - **Polymorphism:** Methods like move, turn, and brake in the DriverlessCar class exhibit polymorphic behavior, responding differently based on the context.

 #### Execution Instructions
 This software is designed to support the operation of a driverless car.
 It can be executed with additional support from other functions, such as sensors, cameras, and control panels.
-The Test Module (test.py) can be executed to test the driverless car system and ensure that all components work correctly and interact as expected:
+The Test Module (test.py) is executed to test the driverless car system and ensure that all components work correctly and interact as expected:
- 1. Ensure Python 3.x is installed on your IDE or development environment.
+ 1. Ensure Python 3.x is installed on your IDE.
  2. Ensure all modules are in the same directory.
  3. Execute the test.py script to perform a series of automated tests validating the system's functionality.

 #### Automated Test Result
 The test.py script imports all modules and uses Python’s assert statements to achieve automated testing.
 The tests simulate various actions of the driverless car to ensure all components interact correctly.